GarrisonMoore/LasiLog/README.md

 ----------------------------------

 1. INGESTION & DATA ACQUISITION
-   The system supports dual-path ingestion to handle both real-time telemetry and forensic file analysis.
+   The system is built for reactive telemetry processing, focusing on high-fidelity log tailing.

-    - THE LIVE SINK: A multi-threaded TCP listener (Main.java) designed to ingest high-velocity streams from forwarders like NXLog.
+    - THE FILE BRIDGE: An integrated file explorer and command-line entry point (Main.java) that allows analysts to target any local text file.
-    - THE FILE BRIDGE: An integrated file explorer within the GUI that allows analysts to "tail" and process any local text file (LogTailer.java).
+    - BACKGROUND TAILER: A dedicated daemon thread (LogTailer.java) that monitors file growth and processes new entries in real-time.

 2. THE "MULTI-PARSER" PIPELINE
    SentryStack utilizes an intelligent, layered parsing hierarchy (ParserMaster.java)